JamesClonk/go-todo/README.md

 (Most things here only work or make sense using an account with "Admin" role)

 ## Client
-Next step for me to do is to write a simple standalone html file using jQuery to act as demo client.
+Next step for me to do is to write a sample html page using jQuery to act as demo client.
 It's on my Todo-List. ;-)

 ## Bugs
-Totally forgot about a tasks LastUpdated field.
-Currently it is set freely by POST and PUT requests.
-Doh!
-Need to fix this.
-Same goes for the Created field I guess.
-It should not be allowed for the client to modify this.

-There's probably also bugs in the unit test code.
+There's probably lotsa bugs in the unit test code.
 As anyone can see by looking for example at todo_test.go, there was a lot of ugly copy&pasting involved.
 Really need to do some refactoring once I get more comfortable in Go. ;-)

+## Todo
+ - Refactor unit test code.
+ - Finish sample html demo client.

 ## License
 GPL v3, see LICENSE.TXT